Juheon811/Juheon811.github.io/virtualwater.md

 <iframe src="/assets/top5_wine_importers_2023.html" width="850" height="600"></iframe>
 ---

-As of 2023, Germany, the United Kingdom, and the United States accounted for the largest share of the global wine import market. <br>
-These countries have a steady demand for imports based on their long wine consumption culture and stable purchasing power. <br>
+As of 2023, Germany, the United Kingdom, and the United States accounted for the largest share of the global wine import market.
+These countries have a steady demand for imports based on their long wine consumption culture and stable purchasing power.
 The Netherlands and Belgium are also among the top countries, showing that wine consumption is very active in Europe.

 ---

 <iframe src="/assets/top5_wine_exporters_2023.html" width="850" height="600"></iframe>
 ---

-In the 2023 wine export market, Italy, Spain, and France accounted for the majority of global wine exports as traditional wine powerhouses. <br>
-With major European-focused producers still leading the global market, Australia is at the top of the list and growth in non-European countries can also be seen. <br>
+In the 2023 wine export market, Italy, Spain, and France accounted for the majority of global wine exports as traditional wine powerhouses.
+With major European-focused producers still leading the global market, Australia is at the top of the list and growth in non-European countries can also be seen.
 In addition, Germany is among the top five countries not only in imports but also in exports, so both production and consumption are actively taking place.

 ---